 You may enroll dependents for health coverage when you enroll as a retiree, and if you do, their coverage begins the same day as yours.
 You may enroll dependents for health coverage outside your initial enrollment period only if you experience a qualifying event.
 If you enroll them at a later date, their coverage will become effective the first day of the month following enrollment.
 In the absence of a qualifying event, you may only enroll dependents for health coverage during Open Enrollment.
 Coverage will be effective on the first day of the following plan year.
 To add a dependent to your coverage, you must submit documentation to prove that this is an eligible dependent.
-As a result of changes in federal regulations, PEIA is now required to collect and maintain the Social Security number of each covered person; therefore, dependents (except newborn children) cannot be added to PEIA coverage without a Social Security number.
+As a result of changes in federal regulations, PEIA is now required to collect and maintain the Social Security number of each coverage without a Social Security number.